-As a AAA club member, you’re part of something bigger than roadside assistance services.
+As a member of the AAA club, you’re part of something bigger than roadside assistance services.
 But let’s start with that bundle of member benefits, then explore the various other deals and discounts that you qualify for when you join AAA.
-Options for RVs and motorcycles are available!
+Options for RVs and motorcycles are available, too.

 Roadside Assistance Services

-AAA has been helping drivers with all kinds of roadside calamities for over a century.
+AAA has been helping drivers with all kinds of roadside problems for over a century.
 They’ve seen it all, and if you’re looking for timely, professional, comprehensive roadside assistance services, AAA is the gold standard.
-These are the services they offer their members for free, regardless of membership tier.
+They offer these services to their members for free, regardless of membership tier.

 Towing: When you need a tow to a garage, or anywhere else you want your car parked while you can’t drive it, AAA will send you a truck on the same day.
 Depending on your membership tier, you’ll be limited in how far they’ll take your car.
 Everyone gets four tows per year.

-Battery service: It’s not a good feeling when you turn your ignition and can’t start your car.
-And what if you forgot your jumper cables or can’t find anyone to help jump-start it, it can be a real issue.
-AAA will come out ASAP, diagnose your battery, and jump-start you if you need it.
+Battery service: It’s not a good feeling when you turn your ignition and your car won’t start.
+And if you forgot your jumper cables or can’t find anyone to help jump-start it, it can be a real issue.
+AAA will come out ASAP, diagnose your battery, and jump-start you if necessary.
 Battery replacement is also part of AAA service.

-Lock-out service: What do you do if you lock your keys in your car?
-If you’re a AAA member, you just call, and they send a locksmith service pronto.
+Lock-out service: As a AAA member, if you lock your keys in your car, you just call, and they send a locksmith service pronto.
 Depending on your membership tier, you’ll be covered up to $50, $100, or $150.

-Free fuel delivery: Run out of gas too far from a gas station to get your own fuel?
-You can bet that AAA has your back.
+Free fuel delivery: If you run out of gas too far from a gas station to get your own fuel, AAA has your back.
 AAA Classic members have to pay for the gas, but Plus and Premier members get it for free.
 Either way, you’ll have it brought to you so you can get on your way.